Covering all of South Wales - View Areas

 These prices are based on appointments during our opening ours (see our opening hours below).

-We are ALWAYS available over the phone 24/7 for emergencies.
-Appointments during Out Of Hours and Bank Holidays will have an extra cost.
+Please, be aware that appointments during Out Of Hours and Bank Holidays will have an extra cost.

-At Hensol Vets, we recognize the emotional weight of choosing home euthanasia for your pet.
+At Hensol Vets, we recognise the emotional weight of choosing home euthanasia for your pet.
 To ease this process, we've prepared a comprehensive FAQ section.
 This resource aims to clarify the procedure and address any concerns, offering our full support throughout this challenging time.

 Our veterinary nurse is always present to support our veterinary surgeon so you only need to focus on your pet's comfort.
 Some owners feel happy or prefer to hold their pets during the placement of the intravenous catheter.
 The level of participation is entirely up to you.